 - Syphilis is a bacterial infection usually spread by sexual contact.
-Without treatment, syphilis can severely damage your heart, brain or other organs, and can be life-threatening. - The study started in 1932 and involved 600 black men 399 with syphilis, 201 who did not have the disease. - The study was intended to investigate the symptoms and progression of syphilis - The study was conducted without the benefit of patients' informed consent.
+Without treatment, syphilis can severely damage your heart, brain or other organs, and can be life-threatening. - The Tuskegee Syphilis Study started in 1932 and involved 600 black men - 399 with syphilis and 201 who did not have the disease. - The study was intended to investigate the symptoms and progression of syphilis - The study was conducted without the benefit of patients' informed consent.